Lovin’ this article, but need more advice on your tax affairs?

 Additional jurisdictions may be taken out of ORIP

 The amendments introduce an exemption for companies resident in certain other specified jurisdictions.
-The jursdictions will be specified in Regulations which may be changed by HMRC.
-The jurisdictions will be ones which do not pose a risk to the policy objectives of the legislation.
+The jurisdictions will be specified in Regulations which may be changed by HMRC.
+The jurisdictions will be ones that do not pose a risk to the policy objectives of the legislation.

 Proposed computational amendments